Berlin's 10 Contemporary Art Galleries You Should Visit

 Johann König, 118 Alexandrinenstraße, Berlin, Germany, +49 30 2610 3080

-When it comes to independent art galleries, Carlier Gebauer stands above the rest thanks to its high-calibre exhibitions, which have been contributing to enhancing Berlin’s art scene since the 1990s.
-Located in Berlin's gallery district around the Kochstraße area, among Spanish grocery stores and Turkish textile shops, Carlier Gebauder reflects the ‘alternative’ feel of its trendy neighbourhood.
+When it comes to independent art galleries, Carlier Gebauer stands above the rest thanks to its high-calibre exhibitions, which have been contributing to the enhancement of Berlin’s art scene since the 1990s.
+Located around the Kochstraße area in Berlin's gallery district, set among Spanish grocery stores and Turkish textile shops, Carlier Gebauder reflects the ‘alternative’ feel of its trendy neighborhood.
 Exhibitions present emerging as well as established artists, such as video artist Rosa Barba and installation artist Aernout Mik.
-A regular presence at the world’s most prestigious art fairs, including Frieze and Art Basel, the gallery has earned a stellar reputation for showcasing cutting-edge works.
+A regular presence at the world’s most prestigious art fairs, including Frieze and Art Basel, the gallery has earned a stellar reputation for showcasing cutting-edge work.

 Carlier Gebauer, 67 Markgrafenstraße, Berlin, Germany, +49 30 2400 8630

 Max Hetzler, a big name on the German art scene, moved from Cologne to Berlin at the beginning of the 1990s, when contemporary art was experiencing a boom.
 Back then, he displayed his art collection in the gallery complex at Zimmerstraße 90-91.
 His two gallery spaces now reside in the neighborhood of Charlottenburg, a leafy, elegant district in the western part of Berlin.
 Here, large-format works and installations are presented, and well known artists such as Mona Hatoum, Jeff Koons, Beatriz Milhazes and Christopher Wool exhibit their work alongside pieces by young, emerging artists.

 Max Hetzler, 45 Bleibtreustraße, Berlin, Germany, +49 30 346 497 850